martinnovaak/motor/kindergarten.md

 Therefore, to generate queen attacks, I get a combination of kindergarten rook + magic bishop &rarr; Kindergarten Magic.

-This is how motor can find pinners on each ray.

 ## Vertical attacks